How To Use Momentum Indicator Forex?

 In this case, the momentum indicator can show overbought and oversold levels like the RSI or stochastic, but because the overbought and oversold level zones cannot be determined (relative), we must pay attention to extreme conditions with certain assumptions.

-If the momentum indicator reaches the highest or lowest level (relative), we must assume the direction of the trend will continue as before until the price movement changes.
+If the indicator reaches the highest or lowest level (relative), we must assume the direction of the trend will continue as before until the price movement changes.

 For example, if the momentum indicator reaches the highest level, then goes down, we assume the price will still up.